-- Many people struggle with feeling lonely with they don’t have a significant other to spend time and share in life with.
+- Many people begin feeling lonely with they don’t have a significant other to spend time and share in life with.

 - That being said, you don’t need another to fulfill you: you can enjoy the single life and find fulfillment without a romantic partner.

-- Also, engage in activities you simply enjoy, as well as those you feel passionate about: examples include painting, running, spending time with your younger sister, and volunteering.
+- You can engage in solo or group activities that you enjoy and feel passionate about: examples include painting, running, spending time with your siblings, or volunteering.

-- Additionally, focus your attention on improving other relationships in your life—those with your friends and family members.
+- Additionally, focus your attention on improving existing relationships in your life, such as those with your friends and family members.

 - And don’t forget to explore the perks of being single: capitalize on the newfound time and energy you’d otherwise put into a romantic partner.